derpwiz/zennic/backend-swift/README.md

-# AIHedgeFund Backend API
+# zennic Backend API

-This is the Swift backend API for the AIHedgeFund project.
+This is the Swift backend API for the zennic project.

 ## Setup